Vietnam.vn - Nền tảng quảng bá Việt Nam

 Starship launch system lifts off for third time

 SpaceX's Starship launch system is preparing for its third flight, IFT-3, in the first quarter of 2024.
 IFT-3 is designed to validate key technologies for future lunar and interplanetary missions.
-Starship flew twice in 2023, but failed to reach orbit.
-SpaceX has a contract with NASA to develop a version of the Starship lunar lander by 2025, so it's possible that the vehicle will fly a few more times this year.
-Starship could also be developed into a vehicle to take people to Mars in the future.
+Starship flew twice in 2023 but failed to reach orbit.
+SpaceX is contracted by NASA to develop a version of the Starship lunar lander by 2025, so it's possible that the vehicle will take off a few more times this year.
+Starship could also be developed into a vehicle to carry people to Mars in the future.

 Boeing spacecraft launches with crew